KnowLangOrg/know-lang/README.md

 > ⚠️ Warning: Make sure to setup the correct paths to include and exclude for parsing.
 Please refer to "Parser Settings" section in [Configuration Guide](configuration.md) for more information

-2. Then, launch the chat interface:
+3. Launch the chat interface:

 ```bash
 knowlang chat